10 Tips for Studying the Bible

 Write down what you learn

-Don’t forget the things the Bible has to teach you or the things that the Holy Spirit teaches you through your study.
+Don’t forget the things you’ve learned from the Bible or the things that the Holy Spirit teaches you through your study.
 Use a journal or notebook to keep track of the insights you pick up as you read.
 The more respect we show for the things we learn, the more God will want to share with us.

 Listen to the Bible online

 Sometimes we all need a change of pace to help us see (or hear) from a different perspective.
 Consider listening to the Bible as you drive, exercise, or do chores around your home.
 A recorded reading of the Bible is available at ChurchofJesusChrist.org.
 You can read or listen there and access helpful study guides.
-You can also talk to our online representatives about downloading the Gospel Library mobile app that includes the Bible, plus a lot more.
+You can also download the Gospel Library mobile app that includes the Bible, plus a lot more.

 Read or share with someone else